-We believe good governance is integral to achieving long-term shareholder value.
+We believe good corporate governance is essential to achieving long-term shareholder value.

+Our company focuses on breakthrough, innovative science to create long-term value for patients and shareholders.
 We are committed to governance policies and practices that serve the interests of our company and its many stakeholders.
-In exercising our fiduciary duty to our shareholders, we take a long-term perspective on shareholder value that takes into account our company’s relationship with society as a whole and the interests of our many diverse stakeholders.
+In exercising our fiduciary duties to our shareholders, we take a long-term perspective on shareholder value that considers both our company’s relationship with society as a whole and the interests of our many diverse stakeholders.

-The primary mission of our Board is to represent and protect the long-term interests of our company’s shareholders.
-The Board meets, at minimum, six times per year to provide strategic direction and to review our progress on a wide variety of measures.
+The Board has the legal responsibility for overseeing the affairs of the company and the overall performance of the company.
+The Board’s primary mission is to represent and protect the long-term interests of our shareholders.
+The Board selects and oversees the senior management team, which is charged with conducting the company’s daily business.
+The Board meets at least six times per year to provide strategic direction to the company and to review our progress on essential strategic priorities of each business area.

-While it is our company’s philosophy that the full Board should consider and act on matters of significance, these committees assist it in carrying out its responsibilities and provide greater focus in key areas:
+While it is our company’s philosophy that the full Board should consider and act on matters of significance, these committees assist the Board in carrying out its responsibilities and provide greater focus in key areas:

-- The Audit Committee charter provides that its primary functions are to, among other things, oversee the company’s accounting and financial reporting processes, internal controls and audits, cybersecurity and to consult with management, the internal auditors and the independent registered public accounting firm (the independent auditors) on, among other items, matters related to the annual audit, the published financial statements and the accounting principles applied.
+- The Audit Committee oversees the company’s accounting and financial reporting processes, internal controls and audits and consults with management, the internal auditors and the independent auditors on, among other items, matters related to the annual audit, the published financial statements and the accounting principles applied.

 Our Board possesses broad expertise, skills, experience and perspectives that facilitate the strong oversight and strategic direction required to govern the company’s business and strengthen and support senior management.

-In its regular discussions regarding Board composition—and especially in conjunction with the annual Board and committee evaluations—the Governance Committee works with the Board to determine the appropriate mix of professional experience, expertise, educational background and other qualifications that are particularly desirable for our directors to possess in light of our current and future business strategies.
+In its regular discussions regarding Board composition—and especially in conjunction with the annual Board and committee evaluations—the Governance Committee works with the Board to determine the appropriate mix of professional experience, expertise, educational background and other qualifications that are particularly desirable in light of our current and future global business strategies.
 The Governance Committee uses this input in its planning and director search process.

 The Governance Committee considers diversity as an important factor when identifying prospective nominees for our Board.
-In 2019, the Governance Committee recommended, and the full Board adopted, a formal diversity policy.
-The policy reflects the Board’s long-standing commitment to ensure that directors represent diverse perspectives and areas of expertise important to fostering the company’s business success.
-Our new diversity policy provides that the Board does not discriminate against potential directors on the basis of gender, race, age, sexual orientation or ethnic and national background and further provides that having a board composed of diverse individuals is an important contributor to the Board’s overall effectiveness.
+In 2019, the Board added a formal diversity policy to the Policies of the Board.
+The policy reflects the Board’s longstanding commitment to ensure that directors represent diverse perspectives and areas of expertise important to fostering the company’s business success.
+In addition, the policy provides that the Board does not discriminate against potential directors on the basis of gender, race, age, sexual orientation or ethnic and national background and that having a board composed of diverse individuals is an important contributor to the Board’s overall effectiveness.

-From time to time and including in 2018, the Governance Committee has retained independent search firms to assist in identifying candidates that reflect its director succession priorities, including these diversity objectives.
-At present, we have two members on our Board who represent members of underrepresented ethnic groups.
+From time to time and including in 2019, the Governance Committee has retained independent search firms to assist in identifying candidates that reflect its director succession priorities, including these diversity objectives.
+In 2019, our Board included four women members and two members representing underrepresented ethnic groups.

 The Governance Committee also considers recommendations for director candidates made by shareholders and evaluates them using the same criteria as for other candidates.
-The Board, along with the Governance Committee, takes into account, among other things, the needs of the Board and the company in light of the overall composition of the Board, with a view toward achieving a balance of the skills, experience and attributes that are essential to the Board’s oversight role.
+In director succession planning, the Board and the Governance Committee consider, among other things, the needs of the Board and the company in light of the overall composition of the Board, with a view toward achieving a balance of the skills, experience and attributes that are essential to the Board’s oversight role.

 Board independence and leadership

-Ken Frazier, our company’s chairman of the Board, president and chief executive officer, is the only company executive serving on the Board.
+Kenneth C. Frazier, our company’s chairman of the Board, president and chief executive officer, is the only company executive serving on the Board.
+As a non-independent director, Mr. Frazier is not a member of any Board committee.
 Leslie A. Brun serves as the Board’s independent lead director.
 As lead director, Mr. Brun confers with management on matters involving the Board and serves as a liaison to shareholders on investor matters.
-Mr. Frazier is not a member of any of the Board’s committees; only independent directors serve on those committees.
+The position of Lead Director has a clear mandate and significant authority and responsibilities—all set out in the Policies of the Board.

 The Board believes that the company and its shareholders are well-served by the Board’s current leadership structure.
 The independent lead director is appointed by the Board of Directors to a three-year term.
 Having an independent lead director vested with key duties and responsibilities and four independent Board committees chaired by independent directors promotes strong independent oversight of the chairman and chief executive officer and the rest of our management team.

-For additional details on our Board’s leadership structure, please see our company’s 2019 Proxy Statement (pages 15-16).
+For additional details on our Board’s leadership structure, please see our company’s 2020 Proxy Statement (page 15).

-Our company’s chairman and chief executive officer, Ken Frazier, is accountable to the Board.
-Our company’s Executive Committee, an internal management committee of senior company executives chaired by Mr. Frazier, meets regularly to review our progress and to attend to other matters affecting our company.
+Our company’s Chairman and Chief Executive Officer, Ken Frazier, is accountable to the Board.
+Our company’s Executive Committee, an internal management committee of senior company executives chaired by Mr. Frazier, meets regularly to review our progress against the company’s strategic goals and to attend to other business matters affecting our company.

 We regularly communicate with our shareholders to better understand their perspectives and have established a shareholder engagement program that is proactive and cross-functional.
-Throughout the year, members of Investor Relations, the Office of the Corporate Secretary, Human Resources, and the Office of Corporate Responsibility, along with other subject-matter experts within the company, engage with our shareholders to remain well-informed regarding their perspective on current issues and to address any questions or concerns.
+Throughout the year, members of our Investor Relations department, the Office of the Secretary, the Human Resources department and the Office of Corporate Responsibility, as well as other subject-matter experts within the company, engage with our shareholders to remain well-informed regarding their perspective on current issues and to address any questions or concerns.
 These teams serve as liaisons between shareholders, members of senior management and the Board.
 From time to time, our directors also participate directly in these engagements.

-The Ethics and Compliance Office is led by the senior vice president and chief ethics and compliance officer, who reports directly to the chief executive officer and provides regular quarterly updates to the Audit Committee of the Board of Directors on the state of ethics and compliance at our company.
-This reporting structure supports open communications with senior leadership and the Board regarding important developments that relate to ethics and compliance.
+The chief ethics and compliance officer reports directly to our company’s CEO and provides regular updates to the Audit Committee of the Board of Directors on key indicators of ethical culture.
+This reporting structure supports open communications with senior leadership regarding important developments that relate to ethics and compliance.

 Environment, health and safety governance